Yunush1/chat_app_with_nodejs/README.md

 # Flutter Chat App with Node.js, WebSockets and MySQL

-A Flutter Chat App that supports live video and audio calls streaming with WebRTC, built with Node.js, MySQL, and WebSockets.
+A Flutter Chat App built with Node.js, MySQL, and WebSockets.

 This is a Flutter Chat App without Firebase, but if it doesn't fit for you, it can still be an example of a template to build your Flutter Chat UI